Guide

 Do I need to pay super for my casual employees?

 Yes, you must pay super for all your staff, including casual employees and temporary residents like backpackers.
-There is no earning threshold to be met before super payments begin.
+There is no minimum earning threshold, as the previous $450 a month rule was removed on 1 July 2022.

 Do I need to pay superannuation for contractors?

-It depends.
-You must pay super for an independent contractor if you hire them mainly for their labour – if you hire them for a fixed number of hours rather than to achieve a particular result for a project, say.
+You must pay super for an independent contractor if you hire them mainly for their labour, such as for a fixed number of hours, rather than to achieve a specific result for a project.

 Can I claim tax deductions on superannuation payments?

-Yes – as long as you pay your super contributions on time, you can use them to lower your tax bill.
-So keep your pay records in order so you know exactly how much you’ve paid in total – something Xero cloud-based software can help with because it organises all your financial data in one place.
+Yes, as long as you pay your super contributions on time, you can claim them as a tax deduction.
+Keep your pay records in order so you know exactly how much you have paid.
+Xero Payroll helps you organise all your financial data in one place.

 What happens if I've lodged the wrong super fund amount?

-If you’ve accidentally lodged a tax return with the wrong super fund, amount, or details, ask the ATO for an amendment.
-Do this promptly to minimise any interest on charges.
+If you have lodged a tax return with the wrong super fund, amount, or details, ask the ATO for an amendment as soon as possible to reduce any interest charges.

 Disclaimer